rachaelfinch/rachaelfinch.GitHub.io/NBA_2022-2023_Season.md

 ### Leading Scorer

 Looking at the first bubble plot for stats totals, we see that Jayson Tatum scored the most, 2225 points during the whole season.
 I went through the raw data and sorted the players by the number of games each player played.
-The maximum number of games played was 83 and the minumum was 1 game.
+The maximum number of games played was 83 (a traded player as the NBA has 82 regular season games) and the minumum was 1 game.
 Tatum played 74 games.
 While this is beneficial to the Celtics, it actually reduced his average points per game compared to other players like Joel Embiid and Luka Doncic who only played 66 games during the season.
 Reasons such as load management and injuries often reduce player's total games played.

 <img src="images/Lscorers.png?raw=true"/>

 ### The Goat vs The Greek Freak

 LeBron James is often referred to as "The Goat", however, I do not agree.
 Michael Jordan will forever be The Goat, but that is not part of this analysis.
 It is apparent in this data that both James and Antetokounmpo are highly performing power forwards.
+Considering secondary positions, James would be a point guard and Antetokounmpo would be a center.
 Antetokounmpo outscores and outrebounds James, but James has more assists per game.
 They are both fairly similar in size, Antetokounmpo is 6'11", 243 lbs, with a 7'3" wingspand and James is 6'9", 250 lbs, with a 7'0" wingspang.
 James is also 39 years old and has spent 21 years in the league while Antetokounmpo is on his 11th year in the league at the age of 29.
-The question is will Antetokounmpo be on the same level of play in 10 years?
+The question is, will Antetokounmpo be on the same level of play in 10 years?
 We will have to wait and see.

 <img src="images/BubbleA.png?raw=true"/>